 Choosing a daycare for your baby can feel incredibly overwhelming.
 Finding someone you trust with your child is stressful enough without the added pressures of cost, pickup schedules and sick policies.
-We hope these steps streamline your process so you can feel good about your choice.
+We hope these steps streamline your process of how to choose a daycare and you can feel good about your choice.

 1. Research online the daycares around your home or work, depending on which might be more convenient for you and your partner.